bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 -This helps the font-size become more responsive when it comes to screen size.
 It makes 10px = 1rem.
 So in turn by setting the fonts to rem if we are on a mobile phone or a desktop browser it would adjust the font size to best fit the setting and screen size.

 How would you describe preprocessing to someone new to CSS?
+-Preprocessing is a concept that helps you create more effiecnt and reusable CSS.
+You are able to better visualize the speceficity and structure of your styling.

 What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+-My favorite concept is that we are able to have variable and mixins, i still have a little trouble when it comes to setting the parametric mixins and the nesting but the more practice the better i get.